PandasThumb/pandasthumb.github.io/_posts/2025/2025-08-03-worst-scopes-article-ever.md

 <blockquote>On a fundamental level, Haeckel was correct: All vertebrates develop a similar body plan (consisting of notochord, body segments, pharyngeal pouches, and so forth).
 This shared developmental program reflects shared evolutionary history.
 It also fits with overwhelming recent evidence that development in different animals is controlled by common genetic mechanisms.</blockquote>

 On a fundamental level, I have questions of my own.
-Are the CRI scientists, some with reputable training, knowingly telling lies?
+Are the <strike>CRI</strike> ICR scientists, some with reputable training, knowingly telling lies?
 Or do they think that they are legitimately simplifying complex matters to make them clearer to a lay audience?
 Or are their cognitive filters and biases so well developed that they can see only what confirms their case, even when looking directly at information that refutes it?

 Difficult questions, but relevant to the choice of counter-tactics, and on which I would much appreciate readers’ opinions.